lge88/chrome-helm/README.md

 #### `description: String` (optional)

 #### `run(candidates: [Candidate], context: Object, callback: Function)` (required)
+`context` is an empty object for now.
+Might be used to pass extra info in the future.
-- `callback` has a signature of `error: String? => void`.
+`callback` has a signature of `error: String? => void`.
 If success, `callback` is invoked with `error = null`, otherwise `callback` is invoked with a error message string.
-- `context` is an empty object for now.
-It might be used in the future to pass extra information to action.

 #### `canRun(candidates: [Candidate]) => Bool` (optional)
 Examine the candidate list, descide whether this action can be ran.
 If it returns `false`, the action won't be presented in the action selection UI.